SkyAudit/blog/content/statement/Skycoin Bounty Program 1.md

 One or two other native speakers of the translated language must review the translation to check its quality.
 Bad translations will not receive a bounty, although you are free to improve it until it is accepted.

+Instructions for submitting translations to the github are here: https://github.com/skycoin/blog/files/1469162/github-translation-manual.pdf

 ## Writing

 Blog posts, articles